karthiksonti24/svn-python/README.md

 3.For 32-bit `mv * /usr/lib/python2.7/site-packages/`
   For 64-bit `mv * /usr/lib64/python2.7/site-packages/`

 ### Notes

 These bindings will be useful for python 2.7 on REDHAT/CENTOS 8.
-News regarding Python3 subversion support can be tracked on this [branch](https://svn.apache.org/viewvc/subversion/branches/swig-py3/)
+Python3 support for subversion is available from subversion-1.14.0 release.